 Are there payment plans for late filers?

-Yes, there are three payment plans: one short-term and two long-term.
+Yes.
+The IRS offers three payment plans: one short-term and two long-term.
 The short-term plan is less than 120 days.
 There is no set-up fee, but charges may apply if you pay by card.
 Both of the long-term plans are for periods longer than 120 days.
-One plan is for direct debit and the other is for any other electronic payment, check, or money order.
-The direct debit plan has a $31 set-up fee, while the alternate plan has a $149 set-up fee.
-If you qualify for low income, your fee may be reduced to $43 for this plan.
+One plan is for direct debit, and the other is for any other electronic payment, check, or money order.
+Learn more.

 What happens if I don’t file my taxes?

 If you choose not to pay taxes by the deadline, the IRS will continue to fine you and charge you interest until the full amount is paid.
 In many cases, the IRS will calculate your amount due based on a substitute return.
-This return will be calculated based on information they receive from other sources and usually will not come out as favorable as your self-prepared return due to the lack of exemptions and deductions.
-Once the IRS establishes an amount due they can place a levy on your wages or bank account or a lien on your property.
+This return will be calculated based on information they receive from other sources and usually will not come out as favorable as your self-prepared return.
+Once the IRS establishes an amount due, they can place a levy on your wages or bank account or a lien on your property.
 If things progress, they can send you to jail.

-Paying your taxes by the deadline in October will always be better than putting it off.
+Filing an extension and paying your taxes by the deadline will always be better than putting it off.